Skip to Main Content

 • Reinhard Laubenbacher (Virginia Bioinformatics Institute)

-• Suzanne Lenhart (Dept. of Mathematics, Univ. of Tennessee, Knoxville)
+• Suzanne Lenhart (Mathematics, Univ. of Tennessee, Knoxville)

-• Jie Xiong (Dept. of Mathematics, Univ. of Tennessee, Knoxville)
+• Jie Xiong (Mathematics, Univ. of Tennessee, Knoxville)

 Objectives: This working group will explore mathematical and control/optimization frameworks and tools for agent-based/individual-based models (ABMs).
 The emphasis is on developing optimal control/optimization techniques that will work for a wide range of ABMs, addressing serious management and intervention problems.
 This group builds on the outcome of a workshop held at NIMBioS in December 2009.
 The workshop brought together a wide range of researchers, from domain experts in ecology, medicine, and epidemiology to mathematicians working in control theory and dynamical systems theory.
 Several clear themes emerged during the workshop, which will be addressed as part of the working group activities.